Strobesstrobes

 Map findings to OWASP API categories with CVSS and reproduction.

-Because it is the only widely accepted taxonomy built specifically for API risks, and it reflects how APIs actually get breached rather than how web pages do.
-The 2023 edition restructured the list to emphasize authorization (two of the top five entries) and added unsafe consumption of third-party APIs, which the 2019 list missed.
+Anchor the methodology to the OWASP API Security Top 10 because it is the only widely accepted taxonomy built specifically for API risks, and it reflects how APIs actually get breached rather than how web pages do.
+The 2023 edition restructured the list to emphasize authorization, merged the old excessive-data-exposure and mass-assignment entries into BOPLA (API3), and added Unsafe Consumption of APIs (API10) that the 2019 list missed.

-Anchoring to it gives you three things: complete coverage (you test all ten), a shared language with developers, and a clean mapping into compliance frameworks.
+Anchoring buys you three things: complete coverage (you test all ten), a shared language with developers, and a clean mapping into compliance frameworks.
+The table below maps each risk to the concrete test you run on a captured request.
+But the Top 10 is a backbone, not the full skeleton, because it does not explicitly cover business-logic and chaining attacks.
+Those get a dedicated exploitation pass, covered later.
 It also pairs naturally with the broader OWASP Web Security Testing Guide when an API sits behind a web front end.

 OWASP API Security Top 10 (2023) mapped to a test